U.S. Supreme Court leans toward Christian group in Boston flag dispute

 The Boston-based 1st U.S. Circuit Court of Appeals ruled that the city's control of the flag-raising program made it government speech.

-Biden's administration backed Camp Constitution in the case, arguing in court papers that because the city treated the flagpole as a forum for private speech it cannot approve "private civic and social groups while excluding otherwise-similar groups with religious views."
+Biden's administration backed Camp Constitution in the case, arguing in court papers that because Boston treated the flagpole as a forum for private speech it cannot approve "private civic and social groups while excluding otherwise-similar groups with religious views."

 Boston said that requiring it to open the pole to "all comers" could force it to raise flags promoting division or intolerance, such as a swastika, or a terrorist group.
 Given that risk, Boston last October halted applications to use the flagpole, at least while the case plays out.